 So what changed and why all these extra steps?

-You may recall that Workstation 16.0.0 could install Windows 7SP1 x32 without any additionally intervention.
+You may recall that Workstation 16.0.0 could install Windows 7SP1 x32 without any additional intervention.
 Starting September 2019, Microsoft added SHA-2 algorithm requirements for driver signing.
 As Workstation 16 released updates it too included updated VMtools that were complaint with the Microsoft SHA-2 requirements.
 So if you deploy the Windows 7 SP1 x32 ISO (which doesn’t have the SHA-2 patch) the vmtools install will fail because it cannot validate the drivers.
 For a bit more information See VMware KB 78655.

 What are options to fix this?